dotnet/docs/docs/standard/parallel-programming/how-to-write-a-simple-parallel-foreach-loop.md

 ## Example

-This example assumes you have several .jpg files in a *C:\Users\Public\Pictures\Sample Pictures* folder and creates a new subfolder named *Modified*.
+This example assumes you have several .jpg files in a *C:\Users\Public\Pictures\Sample Pictures* folder and creates a new sub-folder named *Modified*.
 When you run the example, it rotates each .jpg image in *Sample Pictures* and saves it to *Modified*.
 You can modify the two paths as necessary.

 [!code-csharp[TPL_Parallel#03](../../../samples/snippets/csharp/VS_Snippets_Misc/tpl_parallel/cs/simpleforeach.cs#03)]
 [!code-vb[TPL_Parallel#03](../../../samples/snippets/visualbasic/VS_Snippets_Misc/tpl_parallel/vb/simpleforeach.vb#03)]